ToxicFrog/doom-mods/gzap/doc/design/protocol.md

 In normal play this is just a list of all keys held by the player, but can be edited by the logic maintainer post hoc if needed.

-`region`, if present, is the name of the location's enclosing subregion defined by `AP-REGION`.
+`region`, if present, is the name of the location's enclosing map region defined by `AP-REGION`.
 In this case the reachability information for the region as a whole is used to compute the reachability of the check.